mhrons/mhrons.github.io/docs/pv_smooth.md

 - Increasing the filter order notably reduces the accumulation rate induced by both IPLPF and SPLPF smoothing methods (Figures 13-15, 19-21).
 With the simulated predictor, this trend is reversed between orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numeric results of smoothing
 Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m^2^, and a day with high solar exposure 5.9 kWh/m^2^ (measured at the above-specified plane of incidence).
 A 3rd-order low-pass filter excited by the input power signal with time advance Δt = 30 minutes has been applied in order to provide a desired smoothing quality of the PV power.
 Accumulation rate by four different smoothing methods has been aggregated, based on the measured signal GI(t) and the simulated-predicted signal GI~f~(t+Δt).
-The results are summarized in Tables 2 and 3: In the column "ΔGX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
-In the column "Throughput", a daily flow of specific energy through the accumulator is calculated by (5).
-A daily specific global exposure in the plane of incidence is also shown for comparison.
+The results are per-day summarized in Tables 2 and 3:

-### Accumulated energy by smoothing
+### Accumulation rate by smoothing
 <figure markdown>
   ![IPLPF Costs](img/Accu_Rate_220304.png){ width="650"}
   <figcaption>Table 2</figcaption>
 </figure>
-.

 <figure markdown>
   ![IPLPF Costs](img/Accu_Rate_220404.png){ width="650"}
   <figcaption>Table 3</figcaption>
 </figure>

+Maximum specific power from/to ESS calculated by \eqref{eq:6} is in the column "GI~ESS~".
+Difference between the maximum and minimum specific accumulated energy calculated by \eqref{eq:4} is in the column "ΔGX".
+Daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
+Daily specific global exposure in the plane of incidence is also displayed.

-With "better GI prediction accuracy", the SPLPF smoothing required 21% - 22% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 24% - 41% of the capacity used by the PLPF method.
+With "better prediction accuracy", the SPLPF smoothing required 21% - 22% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 24% - 41% of the capacity used by the PLPF method.
 SPLPF eventually required 1.0 - 1.2 times the ESS capacity used by the IPLPF method.
 The SPLPF smoothing put 58% - 73% of the energy flow through the accumulator relative to the LPF method, or 75% - 83% of the energy throughput by the PLPF method.
 SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

-With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
+With "worse prediction accuracy", the SPLPF smoothing required 24% - 33% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
 SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by the IPLPF method.
 The SPLPF method put 59% - 77% of the daily energy flow through the accumulator relative to the LPF method, or 63% - 69% of the energy throughput by the PLPF method.
 SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

-Although we haven't analyzed the whole year (the numerical simulation is computationally intensive), the numerical analysis of 4 smoothing methods on selected days with various solar intermittency and solar exposure, by 4 filter orders and with various prediction error has brought a deep insight to the SPLPF performance.
-This smoothing method performs much better than PLPF and ***with a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The empirical results have also been theoretically proven.
+Although we did not analyze the whole year (numerical simulation is computationally intensive), numerical analysis of the 4 smoothing methods on selected days with various solar intermittency and solar exposure, with 4 filter orders, and with various prediction error provides a detailed insight into the SPLPF performance.
+This smoothing method performs much better than PLPF, and ***with a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The empirical results have been theoretically proven.

 ## Graphical display of smoothing
 The following graphs show the smoothing quality and accumulated energy according to the smoothing method and the 3 OLAP dimensions.
 The measured PV data from 2 selected days have been processed and plotted as the following per-day time courses: